mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 date: '2020-01-31'
 ---

 Two years ago, I [quit my job as a developer at Google](/why-i-quit-google/) to build my own software business.
 A year later, I [posted an update](/solo-developer-year-1/) about how my first year went.
-It's been another year, so it's time for another update.
+Today marks the end of my second full year, so it's time for another update.

 ## How I made and spent money